UncleKhab/rapid-file-templates/readme.md

 }
 ```

+Using the above example you can configure your template in any way you want.
+Templates are accessed using the JSON file key, in the example above it's the "key-component"

+### Example

+    unq make ./src/ -t key-component

 ## `TemplateStructure`

 The `TemplateStructure` type is used to define the structure of a template file.
 It is defined as an